 - Conducive learning environment: High-quality human resources from within and beyond the university will be ensured to run the program.
 Media lab and other facilities essential for the program also will be ensured in the university’s own right as well as in collaboration with the media industry, media support systems and other stakeholders.

 - Internationally comparable: The Masters in Media Studies at KU has been developed after a thorough survey of the Master’s Course in the related field in various universities across the world.
 The proposed curriculum has been presented in different seminars within and out of KU.
 Besides, feedback and insights from international academic fraternity also have been incorporated in order to ensure “international standard”.
 The students will come out with knowledge and skills sound enough to work in international arena.

-Applicants must have Bachelor or equivalent degree in any discipline from a recognized institution with minimum aggregate of 50 percent or 2.5 CGPA.
+Applicants must have a Bachelor or equivalent degree in any discipline from a recognized institution with a minimum aggregate of 45 percent or 2 CGPA or equivalent to second division.
 In addition, securing an acceptable level of ranking in the entrance test administered to measure required competencies including language proficiency and analytical ability will be essential.
 Only the candidates who pass the written exam will be selected for the interview, on the basis of which final selection will be made.

 Duration and credit hours

 The proposed Masters in Media Studies (MMS) is of two-year duration that is divided into four semesters.
 During the four semesters, each student has to study as many as 60 cr hrs.
 A three credit hour course requires 48 contact hours.